-- identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, the DOE, the local and regional population, and the U.S. taxpayer; - facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; and, - fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider potential technology transfer and commercialization, education and workforce development, and community-based opportunities within their program work and other laboratory activities.
+- identifying, engaging, and leveraging relationships with industry, other labs, academia, local, state, and federal government, community groups, and tribes to drive technology transfer and commercialization, education and workforce development, and community-based activities that benefit the laboratory, DOE, the local and regional population, and the U.S. taxpayer; - facilitating regional partnerships and initiatives that contribute to the local economy, workforce development, and community-based activities; - fostering a culture of entrepreneurship and community engagement at the laboratory that encourages staff at all levels to consider and put into effect initiatives that enhance technology transfer and commercialization, education and workforce development, and community-based activities: - developing and submitting, as the prime applicant, applications for funding to public and private sector institutions and receiving funding from such institutions for technology transfer and commercialization, education and workforce development, and community-based related projects; and, - encouraging multi-lab collaborations and joint technology development partnerships by participating in the development and submission of funding applications and receiving funding from public and private sector entities, including philanthropic institutions, to advance and achieve DOE technology transfer and commercialization goals; and, - prioritizing technology transfer by leveraging non-federal funds to support technology transfer and commercialization activities.

 The laboratory is highly effective in developing national and regional public and private partnerships that significantly enhance DOE and laboratory outreach efforts and scientific missions.
 The laboratory staff are encouraged to seek out and pursue potential technology transfer and commercialization, education and workforce development, and community-based activities that are clearly connected and/or complementary to their research and opportunities are available for staff to pursue such activities.
-The laboratory can demonstrate how this outreach informs their ongoing technology transfer and commercialization, education and workforce development, and community assistance efforts and they are at the forefront of commercialization, education and workforce development, and community-based outcomes.
+The laboratory can demonstrate how this outreach informs its ongoing technology transfer and commercialization, education and workforce development, and community-based activities, and they are at the forefront of commercialization, education and workforce development, and community-based outcomes.

-A- Laboratory leadership performs better than expected (B+ grade) in these areas.

-Laboratory leadership has a vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.
+- A- The laboratory senior management performs better than expected (B+ grade) in these areas. - B+ Laboratory leadership has a vision for shepherding technology transfer and commercialization, education and workforce development, and community-based activities at the laboratory that aligns with the laboratory's unique expertise, facilities, and technology portfolio with the intent of advancing the DOE mission, national security, and economic prosperity for the United States.